microsoft/tslib/docs/generator.md

 ```

 If we encounter an Opcode 6 ("catch") or Opcode 2 ("return"), and we are not in a protected region,
-then this operation completes the generator by setting the `_` variable to a falsey value.
+then this operation completes the generator by setting the `_` variable to a falsy value.
 The
 `continue` statement resumes execution at the top of the `while` statement, which will exit the loop
 so that we continue execution at the statement following the loop.